 - 19.1.
-This sailing instruction applies to protests and claims for redress other than protests under rule D2. - 19.2.
-Boats intending to protest, or seek redress, for an incident during a race, (other than protests under a rule listed in RRS D2.2, or redress for a breakdown), shall display a red flag at the time of the incident and inform the finish boat or an umpire of that intent immediately on completion of that race, advising the boat number(s) being protested or the reason for the protest or the claim for redress.
+This sailing instruction applies to protests and claims for redress other than protests under rule D2.
+It is intended that all hearings are held on the water, at the time of the incident. - 19.2.
+Boats intending to protest, or seek redress, for an incident during a race, (other than protests under a rule listed in RRS D2.2, or redress for a breakdown), shall display a red flag at the time of the incident and inform the finish vessel or an umpire of that intent immediately on completion of that race, advising the boat number(s) being protested or the reason for the protest or the claim for redress.
 This changes RRS 62.2 and RRS D1.2 (e). - 19.3.
 Unless a hearing is held on the water, the boat protesting or requesting redress shall complete a protest form available from the race office and return it to the race office within 30 minutes of coming ashore.
 This changes rule RRS D1.2(e). - 19.4.
-The protest committee shall be drawn from the protest committee named in the regatta programme unless changed by the Chief Umpire. - 19.5.
+The protest committee shall be drawn from the umpires and any other person the Chair of the Protest Committee invites. - 19.5.
 RRS D 1.2(e), as changed in Sailing Instructions 19.2 and 19.3, will apply to all hearings. - 19.6.
 Breaches of Sailing Instruction 18 will not be grounds for a protest by a boat.
 This changes RRS 60.1(a).
 Penalties for these breaches may be less than disqualification if the protest committee so decides. - 19.7.
-For hearings ashore, the parties will be notified by notice on the official notice board no later than 30 minutes after the finish of the last race of the day. - 19.8.
+For hearings ashore, the parties will be notified by notice on the official notice board or orally, no later than 30 minutes after the finish of the last race of the day.

+19.8.
 Except for penalty scores specifically listed in RRS D3.1 the penalties for infringements will be at the discretion of the protest committee and a penalty may be waived when the infringement has no effect on the outcome of a race.
 This changes RRS D 3.1.

-20. Format & Scoring
+20. Format